joshbegley/nyt-latest/README.md

 `His darkly comedic stories explored the experiences of Cambodian-Americans.
 His first book, the subject of a bidding war, is to be published next August.`\
 https://nytimes.com/2020/12/13/obituaries/anthony-veasna-so-dead.html?searchResultPosition=1

-**Police Shoot Man Near Cathedral in Manhattan**\
+**Police Shoot Man Near Cathedral in Manhattan After He Opens Fire**\
-`The police shot a man near the Cathedral of St. John the Divine on Sunday afternoon after he fired at officers, the authorities said.`\
+`The police shot a man near the Cathedral of St. John the Divine in Morningside Heights after he fired at officers, the authorities said.`\
 https://nytimes.com/2020/12/13/nyregion/nyc-shooting-cathedral.html?searchResultPosition=2

 **White House staff members will be among the first to be vaccinated.**\